 Goals for the Majors in the HHPA Department

-The goals of the Athletic Training Education Program (ATEP) are to:
+The goals of the Athletic Training Program (AT Program) are to:

 - prepare students to successfully challenge the BOC examination;

 - prepare students for entry-level careers in athletic training; and

 assist students in gaining mastery over a comprehensive didactic and clinical curriculum, including the ability to:

 - identify injury and illness risk factors associated with participation in physical activities and plan and implement all components of a comprehensive athletic injury/illness prevention program;